+The short answer is yes.
 All placements are matched to the best of our ability so that the child/young person and the carer are given the best chance of the placement succeeding.
 If you do not wish to take a placement then it is in no-one’s best interests to force it to happen.
 We provide as much information about the child/young person as we can so that you can make an informed decision.

 How long do children/young people stay in foster placements?

 Each child/young person’s circumstances are unique – some need somewhere to stay for a short time, some need somewhere to call home until they are ready to move into independence, and some stay in foster care while their families work to change their circumstances so that they can return home.

 Details are often unknown, especially when a child initially enters care.
 Being able to provide stable care for a child or young person in an uncertain situation is one of the important traits necessary in a successful foster carer.

 Do you need to have a relationship with the child’s birth family?

 Carers need to understand children in foster care have family already.
 While they are unable to live with them, this may only be temporary.
 Even when a child cannot return home, they need to be supported to maintain relationships with their family.
 Children need carers who can maintain a positive attitude towards their birth family and help them to stay in regular contact.
 Some carers arrange contact directly with birth family, but often it is arranged and supervised by the case worker or a contact worker.

 Children in foster care have usually experienced some kind of trauma – what support or training is offered to carers to help them deal with that?